eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/eprosimaExtensions.rst

 * Data sharing domain IDs:
   The list of data-sharing domain IDs configured for the current |DataWriter| or |DataReader|.
   If no ID is provided, the system will create a unique one for the current machine.
+* Data-sharing listener thread settings:
+  The |ThreadSettings| for the data-sharing thread dedicated to listening for incoming traffic.

 .. note::
      This QoS Policy concerns to |DataWriter| and |DataReader| entities.